Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 Climb Guidance

 The ability to swap routes mid-activity has also been improved.
 As I found last week, this is one of those features you think you’ll never need until you do!
+Don’t get this confused with the ability to re-route when lost.
+Suunto does not have onboard map intelligence, meaning its maps are just pictures with no sense of where junctions (nodes) are.
+Only Garmin has that on the watch; you can reroute on your smartphone with Suunto and others, but that’s less convenient.

-I could highlight many more features, including the company’s third-party app store—only Garmin has a credible alternative to that.
-I will highlight how Suunto has tackled training load charts and recovery widgets; they’ve taken an interesting step by using TrainingPeaks algorithms for load balancing.
-This hints at a degree of standardisation in the precise algorithms used in the industry – for those who train with TrainingPeaks, it makes sense to have metrics that match on your watch.
+Suunto has tackled training load charts and recovery widgets, taking an interesting step by using TrainingPeaks algorithms for load balancing.
+This hints at a degree of standardisation in the precise algorithms used in the industry – plus, for those who train with TrainingPeaks, it makes sense to have metrics that match on your watch.

 hiker checks weather and sunset times on suunto vertical 2